Look Tin Eli: Mendocino beginnings

 Born May 5, 1870, in the back of the store operated by his father on the south side of Mendocino's Main Street, Look Tin Eli was the firstborn in Mendocino's Look family (陸 Lù, also Luk or Loke in Cantonese).
 The Look family was headed by his Chinese immigrant father from Heung-san (香山), Luk Bing-Tai (aka Eli Tia Key), and his mother, Su Wang, who had four children.

 As a boy, he was sent to China in 1879, prior to the 1882 Chinese Exclusion Act, to learn the Chinese language and culture.

+In re Look Tin Sing

 Upon his return to San Francisco in 1884, he was denied entry at age 14 back to the United States because he lacked the necessary certificate under the 1882 Act.
 He challenged the decision at the federal level and won his case at the U.S. Circuit Court of San Francisco.

 This was the celebrated case of Look Tin Sing, which was Look Tin Eli's childhood name.
 In court, he was represented by two lawyers: Thomas Riordan, a prominent San Francisco attorney retained by the Chinese consulate and perhaps the Chinese Six Companies, and William M. Stewart, a prominent railroad attorney and former attorney general of California.
-The 1884 ruling by Justice Stephen Field, who declared that children born in U.S. jurisdictions are U.S. citizens regardless of ancestry, was an important decision that preceded and later cited at the landmark 1898 U.S. Supreme Court citizenship case.
+The 1884 ruling by Justice Stephen Field, who declared that children born in U.S. jurisdictions are U.S. citizens regardless of ancestry, was an important decision that preceded and later cited at the landmark 1898 U.S. Supreme Court citizenship case, United States v.
+Wong Kim Ark.

 After completing his education, he took over the management of what was his father's store, which had been sold in 1881.
 Reportedly, he and his younger brother, Lee Eli, "capably ran the Mendocino store in the 1890s".
 As a merchant, he visited China twice, returning to the U.S. in July 1891 and November 1895.